 Landscaping stones can be used to solve a number of challenges on a slope.
 You can build tiered retaining walls, create edging to prevent erosion around flower beds or make a stepping stone path to ease the severity of the incline.
 Laying stones securely on a slope doesn't require extensive landscaping experience or skills.
 It does help to have a plan and the patience to lay the stones just right.

 Walk the slope and decide what purpose the landscaping stone will serve.
 If the slope is not too steep, consider laying paver stones to create a rustic walkway up the slope.
 If you plan to edge a garden, note if the area has any drainage issues.
 If the slope has a fairly sharp grade and rainwater has begun to erode your landscape, you may want to install a retaining wall to mitigate erosion damage.

 Use flour or wooden stakes and string to outline where you plan to lay stones.
 Adjust the outline's shape to fit with other landscaping elements on your slope.
 When laying a path, consider how many people may use the path at a time.
 For instance, two people can pass easily on a 48-inch wide path, while 30-to-36 inches should suffice for a secondary path.

-Use a garden hoe to clear grass and other growth from the outlined area.
+Use a garden hoe or shovel to clear grass and other growth from the outlined area.
 If you're laying a walkway, dig a trench as deep as the stones, plus 2 inches.
 If you're edging a garden, the trench should be deep enough to bury one-fourth of the stones in the ground so the garden will be raised high enough for water to run off and to stabilize the stones.